Roberta Hill Whiteman

-Roberta Hill Whiteman (born 1947) is an Oneida poet from Wisconsin.
+Roberta Hill Whiteman (born 1947) is an Oneida Nation poet from Wisconsin.
 She is known for the collections Star Quilt (1984) and Philadelphia Flowers (1996).
 She received the 1991 Wisconsin Idea Foundation's Excellence Award.

 Early life and education

 She was born Roberta Hill in 1947 into the Oneida Nation of Wisconsin.
 She lived with her family on the reservation and also in Green Bay, Wisconsin.
 Her father was a musician.
 She attended local schools.

 Long interested in languages and story, Hill earned a BA in creative communication from the University of Wisconsin-Green Bay, an MA in fine arts from the University of Montana, and a PhD in American Studies from the University of Minnesota.
 Her doctoral thesis was a biography and study of her paternal grandmother, Lillie Rosa Minoka Hill, a Mohawk who was the second Native American woman to earn a medical degree in the United States.
 She married an Oneida man and in 1905 moved with him from Philadelphia to the Wisconsin reservation.
 Minoka Hill lived there for decades, operating a "kitchen clinic" in her home.